Planted clique recovery in random geometric graphs: Introduction

-One of the key properties of random geometric graphs is the dependency between edges caused by their geometrical structure.
+One of the key properties of random geometric graphs is the dependency between edges that results from their geometrical structure.
 In these graphs, the nodes have corresponding spatial positions and the probability of edge appearance depends on the distance between these positions (in contrast to Erd\H{o}s--R\'enyi graphs that are more `homogeneous').
 As a rule, random geometric graphs have larger clique numbers than Erd\H{o}s--R\'enyi graphs with the same average node degree.
 Indeed, in a geometric graph, a cluster of vertices that are sufficiently close to each other will automatically form a clique.
-This gives an intuition that the planted clique problem in this case can be richer and will depend on the parameters of a graph.
+This provides intuition that the planted clique problem in this case can be richer and will depend on the graph's parameters.

 In the current paper, we consider hard random geometric graphs (RGG) \cite{mcdiarmid2003random}, \cite{penrose2003random}, \cite{muller2008two}.
 In this model, the vertices' positions are chosen uniformly at random on a $d$-dimensional torus, where $d \geq 1$ is fixed, and a threshold distance $r:=r_n$ is set such that nodes are connected if and only if their distance (induced by the $L_2$ norm on the torus) is less than $r$.